 She has served as vocal chairman for region 18, as a presenter at state conventions, as a region choir director, and is active as a clinician, consultant, and adjudicator.

 Nathan was raised in Plainfield, NJ, where he started learning to play the piano as soon as he learned to read.
 After college, Nathan moved back to New Jersey to pursue his career in architecture and played the organ as an intern for the United Presbyterian Church of Plainfield.
-Fortunately for us, he and his wife, Kiera, decided to relocate to Austin!
+Fortunately for us, he decided to relocate to Austin!